White Elephant| 19 April, 2013

 In spite of the clear moral worthiness of the principal characters, there is a strange sort of detachment from the audience that manifests itself in indifference to their respective fates.
 Darín is somewhat muffled in the role of Father Julian while Renier brings little charisma to the part of Nicolas.
 The character of Luciana is underdeveloped beneath the veneer of ballsy attitude, and it seems her role in the film is largely to act as a female counterweight to the otherwise largely male cast, and to bring some unnecessary romantic interest to the proceedings.

 On the other hand, there are some very adept directorial touches, with sweeping panoramas of the slum and extended one-shot scenes.
 These enhance the tension and realism by eschewing multi-camera takes to create the effect of observing with one’s own eyes and drawing the viewer deeper into the film’s socio-political sphere.
 Trapero excels in the larger scale, more ambitious parts of the film.
 Scenes of mob fury and police raids that involve a large cast are carried out with visual flair and dramatic verve, but the director struggles with some of the more intimate, low-key scenes, such as where Nicolas finds solace in the presence and support of Father Julian.
 The father-son symbolism of the two men’s relationship that Trapero seems to want to project fails to arise, and the overall reaction to their interaction is one of viewer apathy.
+Brand new girl with star potential.
+Cute face, big ol’ natties, huge ass, and a dirty side.
+The normal sub content of Hot4lexi onlyfans is mainly her flashing her amazing body.
+But I’ve included a taste of the paid content which is where she truly shines.
+Fucking and riding her big ass toys.

 In general, this is a watchable but not a great film, and one wonders what could have been with a greater focus on rounding off the characters and the key events that unite them.
 This criticism is offset though by some very slick cinematography and the underlying power that gives the film its dramatic impact.
 This world of the dispossessed has been explored throughout contemporary cinema in the likes of Do The Right Thing, La Haine and City of God, and while White Elephant doesn’t compare to those epic works of social commentary, it contains enough force to make for an interesting film, even if it ultimately fails to reach the earnest heights that it aspires to.